Burning some materials creates smoke that can affect your health. That’s why we get involved with backyard burning and waste fires.

-Inside Whangarei airshed boundaries (see map)
+Inside Whangārei airshed boundaries

-Residents outside Whangarei City need to ensure that any outside fires do not cause offensive smoke or odour to neighbouring residents or obscure vision along public roads
+Residents outside of Whangārei city are permitted to have outside fires as long as the fire does not cause offensive or objectionable smoke or odour to neighbouring residents or obscure vision along public roads.

 There are lots of ways you can dispose of your waste without burning it.
 You can:

-- use a worm farm to dispose of vegetable peelings and food scraps
+- Use a worm farm to dispose of vegetable peelings and food scraps.

 Ask the person who lit it to put it out.